Skip to content

 Expert Tips

-• Double the recipe for a crowd and bake this pizza with fruit on a sheet pan.
+• Double the recipe: When serving a crowd, double the recipe and bake in the shape of a rectangle on a sheet pan.

-You can bake the crust and prepare the frosting ahead of time if preferred.
-Wrap the crust with plastic wrap to keep fresh and then store the frosting in an airtight container in the fridge.
-Then when ready to prepare, spread the frosting on top and add the diced fruit.
+• Make-ahead: Bake the crust and prepare frosting.
+Wrap crust in plastic wrap to keep fresh.
+Store frosting in a container in the fridge.
+When ready to assemble, spread frosting and add fruit.

-Close up of fruit pizza on a marble counter.
+A slice of fruit pizza on a white plate.

-Other fresh fruit dishes we love to make include this rainbow fruit platter, fruit kabobs and during the spring this fruit tray for Easter.
+Other fresh fruit recipes we love to make include this rainbow fruit platter, fruit kabobs and during the spring this fruit tray for Easter.

 HUNGRY FOR MORE?
 Subscribe to my newsletter and follow on Facebook, Pinterest and Instagram for all the newest recipes!